janbodnar/Python-Skolenie/generators.md

     print(number)  # Outputs: 1, 2, 3, 4, 5
 ```

-In this example, `count_up_to` is a generator function that yields numbers from
-1 up to a specified maximum.
 The `for` loop iterates over the generator,
 printing each number one at a time.

-Generators are handy for working with large datasets or streams of data where
-generating and storing the entire sequence at once would be impractical.

 ## List vs generator comparison